Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 Step 5 — Cash Remittance

-At the end of the delivery run, the rider, delivery personnel or logistics provider remits collected payments to the seller, depending on the arrangement.
+At the end, the rider, delivery personnel or fulfilment provider remits collected payments to the seller, depending on the arrangement.

 Benefits & Advantages of Cash on Delivery for Businesses & Customers